urbien/vortexhealing/app.md

 Other questions can be specific to an issue:
 - Does the issue present as a physical problem or emotional / mental?
 - What genetic component could the issue have?
-- Was there a comflict in ancestoral lines?
-Etc.
+- Was there a conflict in ancestoral lines?
 -

 ## Keeping time